 The tables published include information detailed by activities on the sampling errors of the main variables.

 Throughout the statistical process a non-sampling error control is carried out.
 Specific information on the non-response rate is also available.

 Regulation No 295/2008 concerning Structural Business Statistics (SBS) requires results to be available within 18 months after the end of the reference period.
-This target is complied with, with the statistic's Final Data is being published at t+18.
-Since reference year 2016, as well as publishing the Final Results, the Advance Results has also been published.
+This target is complied with, with the statistic's Final Data is being published before the end of this deadline.